luismiguelcasadodiaz/CPP_02/README.md

 The float contructor, **must not** shift 8 bits to the *left*.
 In fact the compiler claims if you try.

 You can not shift a Floating point.
-The exponent and mantissa corrupt it you do it.
+The exponent and mantissa corrupt if you do it.
 ```bash
 Fixed.class.cpp:57:60: error: invalid operands of types ‘const float’ and ‘const int’ to binary ‘operator<<’
    57 |                 this->_N = static_cast<int>( roundf(value  <<  _fracbits));